ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 # Magic of "this"

-The main purpose of class is to define the OBJECT, just creating object won't solve our issue.
-As i stated earlier, objects has state.
-We need a mechanism to refer attributes and set the state. `this` is the keyword used to refer the OBJECT in JAVA and Javascript, sample java code below.
+The main purpose of class is to define the OBJECT, we need to construct the Object with constructor method.
+The class defined have method's or behaviour which act on the instance data.
+Now the big question is how to distinguish between Class variables and Instance variable.

+In JAVA, `this` is the keyword is used to refer the instance variable and Class variable.
+Sample java code below.

 ```java
 public class Human {